 Preamble: Standards of Conduct and Integrity

-All members of the University community are expected to conduct University-related business with honesty and integrity, and must comply with all governing rules, regulations and policies.
-This includes:
+All members of the University community, regardless of their location, are expected to conduct University-related business with honesty and integrity, and must comply with all governing rules, regulations and policies.
+Members include:

-- students and individuals employed by the University, using University resources or facilities, or receiving funds administered by the University and
+- other individuals employed by the University, using University resources or facilities, or receiving funds administered by the University; and

 - volunteers and other representatives when speaking or acting on behalf of the University.

-Community members or other individuals who have a good faith belief that there has been a violation of local, state, or federal law or University policy governing any University activity, or that red flag indicators of potential misconduct exist, should report their concerns in one of the following ways:
+Individuals who have a good faith belief that there has been a violation of local, state, or federal law or University policy governing any University activity, or that red flag indicators (possible warning signs) of potential misconduct exist, must report their concerns in one of the following ways:

-- (Faculty and staff) Report concerns to a unit leader or other appropriate contact person within their unit.
+- Report concerns to an appropriate University Administrator, e.g. supervisor, department head, etc. or other designated contact person within their unit.

 - Contact the Central Office(s) responsible for handling the subject area directly.